 Here is the group’s key advice:

 Share your fears.
 The best way to deal with a fear is to share it with others.
 If your worries feel overwhelming, then tell someone.
-Discuss what is making you anxious, why, and where the anxiety came from.
-However, it is best to avoid talking about your fears just before going to bed.

 So, is our mental health really our responsibility?

 Yes, say many.
 We now know that mental health is just as important as physical health.
 It is ridiculous to watch people in every neighbourhood, jogging and working out in the parks, taking great care of their bodies, who then fill their heads with the intellectual equivalent of a river of mild poison.

 That’s a silly way to think of it, say others.
 The mind should not be compared to the body, which needs food, rest, and exercise.
 The mind is fine without any special regime.